Vennila Kabaddi Kuzhu 2: Plot

 Saravanan makes a living by selling audio cassettes.
-His father Saamy is a bus driver by profession, but his heart lies in Kabadi, and wherever a match is being played, he makes his presence there, thereby neglecting his work and getting suspended.
+His father Saamy is a bus driver by profession, but his heart lies in Kabaddi, and wherever a match is being played, he makes his presence there, thereby neglecting his work and getting suspended.
 Saravanan scolds his father often for his mistakes, and the family decides to sell all the jewels that they have and buy an ambassador car for Saamy to drive, but he loses that too for a good deed, angering everyone.
 Elsewhere, Saravanan falls for a college girl named Malar from an upper-class family, and problems start for him.
 At an important juncture, Saravanan discovers who his father really is and sets out to become a Kabadi player, a sport which he hates, for his father.
 Whether the hero succeeds in his mission or not and gets his girl forms the rest of the story.